aazibch/natours/README.md

 # Natours

 A full-stack application for a fictional touring company called Natours.
+No payment system implementation yet, as Stripe doesn't accept accounts from Pakistan.

 ## Scripts